shahadghawa/Tourism_Kingdom_of_Saudi_Arabia/README.md

 3- Web scrpaing of Booking website

 # Preprossing :
-We had to deal with the dataset separately and clenad it in each sector
+We had to deal with the dataset separately and clean it in each sector

 # The file guides :
 1-ThingsToDoRiyadh.csv : Web scrpaing of TripAdvisor for thing to do in Ryiadh <br />